What is Alpha Mannosidosis

 A difficult diagnosis, an uncertain future

-"Doctors, due to their lack of knowledge of these rare pathologies, may not suspect that it is a rare disease.
-It takes a long time to identify it and, in the meantime, patients and families suffer," laments Cruz.
-Unfortunately, this also leads to patients being misdiagnosed with conditions that have nothing to do with these pathologies, which delays early access to appropriate treatments.
-According to Cruz, diagnosis can take years, which means enormous uncertainty for families.
+“Because doctors are unfamiliar with these rare conditions, they may not suspect that a patient has a rare disease.
+It takes a long time to identify it, and in the meantime, patients and their families suffer,” Cruz laments.
+Unfortunately, this also leads to patients being misdiagnosed with conditions that have nothing to do with these rare diseases, which delays early access to appropriate treatments.
+According to Cruz, diagnosis can take years, which creates enormous uncertainty for families.

-Dr. Alvaro Hermida, a specialist in lysosomal diseases, clearly explains that alpha-mannosidosis is difficult to diagnose, especially in its milder forms, as the symptoms often overlap with other more common pathologies.
-"The disease mainly affects the bone, cognitive and immune systems, but the signs may not be evident until the damage is already very advanced and irreversible," the doctor points out.
-According to his clinical experience, immunodeficiency is one of the first symptoms, leading to recurrent infections, especially in the respiratory tract.
-In addition, many patients develop cognitive difficulties that severely affect their academic performance and adult life.
+Dr. Álvaro Hermida, a specialist in lysosomal diseases, clearly explains thatalpha-mannosidosisis difficult to diagnose, especially in its milder forms, since the symptoms often overlap with those of other, more common conditions.
+“The disease primarily affects the skeletal, cognitive, and immune systems, but the signs may not be evident until the damage is already very advanced and irreversible,” the doctor notes.
+Based on his clinical experience, immunodeficiency is one of the earliest symptoms, leading to recurrent infections, especially in the respiratory tract.
+In addition, many patients develop cognitive difficulties that severely impact their academic performance and adult life.

 In fact, this was the reason why Jordi today, and for 20 years now, has been raising his voice in this cause.
 He knows firsthand what it is like to face uncertainty about the future and how it takes hold of families, who must face a long, painful and in many cases extremely costly process in search of answers.